Corpus: A Home Movie About Selena: Film description

 "You are telling people to go out there and be sexy and design their own clothes.
 That’s not a role model that I want for any young girl.
 And the fact that the only outlet that you have is to be this sexual being singing songs that aren’t even that wonderful and that you have to die before you are 25 and that makes you successful.
-That’s how you get on the cover of the Texas Monthly, you either get shot, raped or bludgeoned.".
+That’s how you get on the cover of the Texas Monthly, you either get shot, raped or bludgeoned."

-Selena continues to have ever lasting effects on her fans evident through their devotion at her grave site, people singing her songs, people dressing up like her or simply causing scholars to discuss her influence.